milletyann/OpenAMS/README.md

 Keep track of performances in each sport and discipline.

 - Select a sport and discipline (e.g., "Athlétisme" → "100m")
+- Compute decathlon score (get the score of an athletics performance without adding a performance in the database).
 - Add a performance with:
   - Date
   - Result (mark)